darlingcat8023/IELTS-Note/Speaking/Part1/Gift.md

 ### 4. Do you think you are good at choosing gifts?

 I'm not good at choosing gifts.
 In the previous quesetion I emphsized the importance of a meaningful gift.
-As my common practice, I may usually pick smart gizmos for male friends, lipsticks for female friends and health products for parents.
+As my common practice, I may usually pick smart gizmos for male friends, lipsticks or perfumes for female friends and health products for parents.